 COVID-19 increased the need to deploy novel diagnostics in great numbers and quickly.
-Companies mobilized capabilities to ensure those in most need have access to testing solutions.
+Companies mobilised capabilities and capacities to ensure those in most need have access to testing solutions.

-Everyone has heard of PCR’s (Polymerase Chain Reaction) and their ability to copy and amplify specific nucleic acid sequences.
-This revolutionized molecular testing and led to PCR being a ‘weapon of choice’ against COVID-19.
+Everyone has now heard of PCR’s (Polymerase Chain Reaction) and their ability to copy and amplify specific nucleic acid sequences.
+This revolutionised molecular testing and led to PCR being a tool for helping to combat COVID-19.

 Time is of the essence